Professor Shannon Hoctor

 After his promotion to associate professor at UPE, Professor Hoctor took up a chair in law at the University of Natal (now the University of KwaZulu-Natal) in Pietermaritzburg, where he has taught since 2002.

 Professor Hoctor served as Deputy Dean of the Faculty of Law at the University of KwaZulu-Natal from 2010 to 2011.
-He has published numerous articles in law journals, along with several chapters in books, and has authored books in criminal law, statutory offences and road traffic law, along with four edited works.
-He has served as editor-in-chief of the South African Journal of Criminal Justice since 2010, and assistant editor of Obiter since 2002.
-He is also a member of the editorial board of Fundamina, and a member of the Academic Advisory Board for the European Journal of Crime, Criminal Law and Criminal Justice.
+He has published numerous articles in law journals, along with several chapters in books, and has authored books in criminal law, statutory offences and road traffic law, along with five edited works.
+He has served as editor-in-chief of the South African Journal of Criminal Justice since 2010, of Fundamina – A Journal of Legal History since 2019, and assistant editor of Obiter since 2002.
+He is also a member of the Academic Advisory Board for the European Journal of Crime, Criminal Law and Criminal Justice.

 - BA LLB LLM (UCT)